-After the course has been purchased, review the technical material and then complete the quiz at your convenience.
+2) After the course has been purchased, review the technical material and then complete the quiz at your convenience.

-A Certificate of Completion is available once you pass the exam (70% or greater).
-If a passing grade is not obtained, you may take the quiz as many times as necessary until a passing grade is obtained).
+3) A Certificate of Completion is available once you pass the exam (70% or greater).
+If a passing grade is not obtained, you may take the quiz as many times as necessary until a passing grade is obtained (up to one year from the purchase date).

-If you have any questions or technical difficulties, please call (508) 298-4787 or email us at admin@PDH Pro.com.
+If you have any questions or technical difficulties, please call (508) 298-4787 or email us at admin@PDH-Pro.com.